 Services will be held Friday, August 23, 2019, 10:00 a.m., at St. John’s United Methodist Church, 2626 Arizona St NE, with a reception to follow.
 In lieu of flowers, donations can be made to the Rocky Mountain Elk Foundation at https://www.rmef.org

-To send flowers to Dr. Richard A. Gooding's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Richard A. Gooding, please visit our floral store.